Welcome to Our Blog on the Camino Portuguese

 Camino Pilgrims Portugual.

-Around 8 am we said goodbye at the gate, and headed out down the diet track towards Santarem.
+Around 8 AM we said goodbye at the gate, and headed out down the dirt track towards Santarem.
 The morning passed very pleasantly as we walked down country lanes, serenaded by the loud and varied songs of birds in the hedgerows.
 We were surprised to find a small flock of egrets in among the vines, presumably feasting in the plentiful and large snails that were still out after yesterday's rain.

 Just as we reached the end of the dirt track, where our path turned towards Santarem on a paved road, a single cloud decided to rain on us.
 Luckily we were just approaching an overpass, where, in the nest tradition of hobbits, we paused to enjoy our elevenses of toast and marmalade while we waited out the rain.

-Fields, Birds and Nature on the Camino
+Spring, Birds and Nature on the Camino

 There followed a stretch of tree-lined, paved road, with little traffic, that offered views of Santarem up on top of the hill.